wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 ArrayList<T> list, boolean isAdding)
 ```
 Functionality: <br>
-1. Get the actual day (eg. 31st) of supposed recurrence from `dayOfRecurrence` attribute of entry
+1. Get the actual day (e.g. 31st) of supposed recurrence from `dayOfRecurrence` attribute of entry
 2. Get the last day of the current month
 3. Return the date with the minimum of the 2 to ensure that date of recurrence is valid